Ngopimas/profile-minimal/src/content/blog/250310-caching-strategies.md

 ## Read-Through: Transparent Data Loading

-In read-through caching, the cache itself—not the application—is responsible for loading data from the database when a cache miss occurs.
+In read-through caching, the cache itself-not the application-is responsible for loading data from the database when a cache miss occurs.
 From the application's perspective, it simply requests data from the cache, unaware of whether the data came from the cache or the database.

 ### When to Use Read-Through